volmexfinance/volmex-relayers/README.md

 The configuration of the node is all set up inside a config.json file.
 Please email relayers@volmexlabs.com for more information.

+Note: The wallet attached to the relayer will need gas tokens to submit orders to contract.

 ### Ports

 Network configuration will be specific to your individual set up.
 Generally, you want to ensure that the following ports are open (if you are using the default ones):